tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 (b) Electrons in an atom revolve around the nucleus only in certain discrete orbits called stationary orbits and electron in such orbits do not radiate electromagnetic energy.
 Only those discrete orbits allowed are stable orbits.

-The angular momentum of the electron in these stationary orbits are quantized - that is, it can be written as an integer or integral multiple of $\frac{h}{2\pi}$ called as reduced Planck's constant - that is, $\hbar$ (read it as h- bar) and the integer $n$ is called as principal quantum number.
+The angular momentum of the electron in these stationary orbits are quantized - that is, it can be written as an integer or integral multiple of \[
+\frac{h}{2\pi}
+\] called as reduced Planck's constant - that is, \[
+\hbar
+\] (read it as h- bar) and the integer *n* is called as principal quantum number.

 $$l = n\hbar \qquad \text{where} \hbar = \frac{h}{2\pi}$$

 This condition is known as angular momentum quantization condition.

-According to quantum mechanics, particles like electrons have dual nature (Refer unit 8, volume 2 of $+2$ physics text book).
+According to quantum mechanics, particles like electrons have dual nature (Refer unit 8, volume 2 of +2 physics text book).
 The standing wave pattern of the de Broglie wave associated with orbiting electron in a stable orbit is shown in Figure 9.15.

 ![](9.15.png)

-The circumference of an electron's orbit of radius $r$ must be an integral multiple of de Broglie wavelength - that is,
+The circumference of an electron's orbit of radius *r* must be an integral multiple of de Broglie wavelength - that is,

 $$2\pi r = n\lambda \qquad (9.14)$$
+where n = 1,2,3..

-But the de Broglie wavelength $(\lambda)$ associated with an electron of mass $m$ moving with velocity $\upsilon$ is $\lambda = \frac{h}{m\upsilon}$ where $h$ is called Planck's constant.
+But the de Broglie wavelength \(\lambda\) associated with an electron of mass *m* moving with velocity \[
+\lambda = \frac{h}{m v}
+\] where *h* is called Planck's constant.
 Thus from equation (9.14),

 $$2\pi r = n\left(\frac{h}{m\upsilon}\right)$$ $$m\upsilon r = n\frac{h}{2\pi}$$

-For any particle of mass $m$ undergoing circular motion with radius $r$ and velocity $\upsilon$, the magnitude of angular momentum $l$ is given by
+For any particle of mass *m* undergoing circular motion with radius *r* and velocity \(\upsilon\), the magnitude of angular momentum *l* is given by

 $$l = r(m\upsilon)$$ $$m\upsilon r = l = n\hbar$$

 (c) Energy of the electron in orbits is not continuous but only discrete.
 This is called the quantization of energy.
-An electron can jump from one orbit to another orbit by absorbing or emitting a photon whose energy is equal to the difference in energy $(\Delta E)$ between the two orbital levels (Figure 9.16)
+An electron can jump from one orbit to another orbit by absorbing or emitting a photon whose energy is equal to the difference in energy \(\Delta\) E between the two orbital levels (Figure 9.16)

 $$\Delta E = E_{final} - E_{initial} = h\nu = h\frac{c}{\lambda}$$

-where $c$ is the speed of light and $\lambda$ is the wavelength and $\nu$ is the frequency of the radiation emitted.
+where *c* is the speed of light and \(\lambda\) is the wavelength and \(\nu\) is the frequency of the radiation emitted.
 Thus, the frequency of the radiation emitted is related only to change in atomic energy levels and it does not depend on frequency of orbital motion of the electron.

 ![](9.16.png)

 ## EXAMPLE 9.1

+The radius of the 5th orbit of hydrogen atom is \[13.25
+\mathring{A}
-The radius of the $5^{\mathrm{th}}$ orbit of hydrogen atom is $13.25\mathrm{\AA}$.
-Calculate the de broglie wavelength of the electron orbiting in the $5^{\mathrm{th}}$ orbit.
+\].
+Calculate the de broglie wavelength of the electron orbiting in the 5th orbit.

 ## Solution: